SelinaHhan/RecipeAnalysis/README.md

 #### Log-Transformed Cooking Time
 Similarly, we create log_minutes from the minutes column.
-The histogram (Figure 2) shows an extreme right-skew in raw cooking time, with the transformed distribution improving interpretability and reducing the influence of long-tail outliers.
+The histogram shows an extreme right-skew in raw cooking time, with the transformed distribution improving interpretability and reducing the influence of long-tail outliers.

 <iframe
   src="assets/log_mins_hist.html"